ec209/re-team-manual/source/documentation/yubikeys.md

 1. Open Terminal.
 1. Enter the GPG command: `gpg --card-edit`
 1. At the `gpg/card>` prompt, enter the command: `fetch`
+1. At the `gpg/card>` prompt, enter the command: `verify` - this may prompt you for previously set PIN
 1. Enter `quit`

 ### Publish public key to keyservers